-(D) Acceptance of Filing.
+(B) Acceptance of Filing.

 Documents electronically submitted to the court for filing shall be reviewed by the clerk for required data elements.
-Upon acceptance of the document submitted for filing, an endorsed copy of the document, as described in paragraph (H) below, shall be electronically transmitted to the filer confirming the date and time the document was in fact filed with the court, as provided in paragraph (B) above.
-The confirmation filing of the document by the court and verification of the accuracy of the document filed by the court shall be the sole responsibility of the filer.
+The confirmation of the filing of the document by the court and verification of the accuracy of the document filed by the court shall be the sole responsibility of the filer.

-(E) Rejected Filings.
+(C) Rejected Filings.